 555 Wright Way

 It will cost you $20 to register your OHV and payment must be made by check or money order made payable to "DMV."

 There are different documents required depending on the age of your vehicle, who you purchased it from, and whether it is homemade.
 For more information, see the NV Commission on Off-Highway Vehicles website.

 NOTE: You MUST register your OHV within 30 days of purchasing it.

 All recreational vehicles must be registered in Nevada.
-Follow the instructions listed on our Register Car in Nevada page, as the steps and requirements are the same; the difference will fall within the fees, as your RV or motorhome is much larger than a standard vehicle.
+Follow the instructions listed on our guide to Registering a Car in Nevada, as the steps and requirements are the same; the difference will fall within the fees, as your RV or motorhome is much larger than a standard vehicle.